-10.3 When calculating earnings in the new post, the rates used for calculating payments in respect of overtime, work outside normal hours and other additional duties shall be aligned to that of the new post.

-- 10.4 The affected member of staff is entitled to protection for a maximum period as outlined above, or until the first of one of the following occurs: - The employee accepts a suitable post in which the normal basic wage or salary is equal to or exceeds the protected wage or salary; or - The employee moves of his/her own accord to a position with a basic wage or salary which is equal to or lower than that of the existing post; or - The employee retires or otherwise leaves the organisation; or - They unreasonably refuse the offer of a suitable alternative post; or - The basic salary for the job is above the protected pay. - 10.5 Employees required to move to a new post at a lower grade will acquire all the conditions (except those relating to annual leave and notice of termination of employment) appropriate to the new post, with effect from the date of the change. - 10.6 Terms and Conditions in respect of annual leave and notice will be protected until the end of the pay protection. - 10.7 If a staff member reduces their hours of work or level of unsocial hours working, the protected level of pay will be recalculated.
+- 12.3 When calculating earnings in the new post, the rates used for calculating payments in respect of overtime, work outside normal hours and other additional duties shall be aligned to that of the new post. - 12.4 The affected member of staff is entitled to protection for a maximum period as outlined above, or until the first of one of the following occurs: - The employee accepts a suitable post in which the normal basic wage or salary is equal to or exceeds the protected wage or salary; or - The employee moves of his/her own accord to a position with a basic wage or salary which is equal to or lower than that of the existing post; or - The employee retires or otherwise leaves the organisation; or - They unreasonably refuse the offer of a suitable alternative post; or - The basic salary for the job is above the protected pay.